jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

   // When the most recent verification attempt occurred google.protobuf.Timestamp last_attempt_at = 4;

-  // Reserved for future timestamp fields reserved 5 to 10;
 }

 // ValidationStatus represents the current state of a validation